harsh2011/Steganography/HidingText(LSB)/Level1/README.md

 1.It hide the data in LSD bits

-2.Image pixel must have 4 value(R,G,B
+2.Image pixel must have 4 value(R,G,B,A)

 3.File of image must be PNG (Because PNG is the losseless compression)(while, on other side JPEG doesn't work because it change the image by 10% but human eye can't deteted it)mwqkpded